mostafaeslam/mostafaeslam/README.md

 ---

-## 📦 My Coolest Project

-### 🎓 Teacher Johnny – AI-Powered AR Glasses 👓
+## 👓 Teacher Johnny – My Graduation Project

+> 🔥 **What is it?**
-> A graduation project where students can wear **XREAL Air 2 Ultra glasses** and:
+- A real-time educational assistant built for **XREAL Air 2 Ultra AR glasses**
-- Learn from **auto-generated slides**
+- Users can:
+  - See slides in AR
-- Ask questions via voice ("Hey Teacher")
+  - Ask questions with "Hey Teacher"
-- Get **Gemini-based answers** narrated in real time
+  - Get instant Gemini answers
-- View AR content linked to MongoDB + Google Slides
-- Basically, Iron Man but for education 🎯

-Repo will be public soon 👀
+  - Hear responses via ElevenLabs TTS

+> 🚀 **Why it's awesome**
+- Combines STT (Whisper) + Gemini + TTS + Unity + MongoDB
+- One step closer to Iron Man's Jarvis... in a classroom

 ---